Joseph I, Holy Roman Emperor: Marriage and lack of heirs

 On 24 February 1699, he married Wilhelmine Amalia of Brunswick-Lüneburg in Vienna.
 They had three children and their only son died of hydrocephalus before his first birthday.
 Joseph had a passion for love affairs (none of which resulted in illegitimate children) and he caught a sexually transmittable disease, probably syphilis, which he passed on to his wife while they were trying to produce a new heir.
 This incident rendered her sterile.
 Their father, who was still alive during these events, made Joseph and his brother Charles sign the Mutual Pact of Succession, under which Joseph's daughters would have precedence over Charles's daughters, in case neither fathered a son.
-This ruling, ignored in the accession of Charles's daughter Maria Theresa, led to the War of Austrian Succession.
+This ruling, which made no provision for the accession of Charles's daughter Maria Theresa, led to the War of the Austrian Succession.